 Development and implementation of a BSU Resilience Strategy provides an opportunity for the university, the City of Bowie, and Prince Georges’ County to partner, research and articulate some of the most pressing resilience challenges.
 Toward this end, it is BSU’s intent to transform resilience from a concept into an action plan such that its’ Resilience Strategy will provide an invaluable roadmap for BSU to adapt and thrive in response to the formidable climate challenges of the 21st Century.

-As climate change continues to pose significant risks, unpredictable and extreme climate-related conditions (e.g. precipitation, extreme weather, storms) necessitates adaptation strategies presented in this plan and how they can improve the university’s resilience to today’s climate extremes while ensuring it can handle the changes projected in the years and decades ahead.
-Bowie State University recognizes the importance of addressing climate change and the necessity to establish a resilience plan in order to maintain university continuity by fostering resilience.
+As climate change continues to pose significant risks, unpredictable and extreme climate-related conditions (e.g. flooding, extreme temperatures, storms) necessitates adaptation strategies.
+This plan will address those strategies and indicate how they can improve the university’s resilience to today’s climate extremes while ensuring it can handle the changes projected in the years and decades ahead.

 Resilience is defined by the ability of individuals, institutions, businesses and systems within the community to survive, adapt, and grow no matter the chronic stress or acute shock it experiences.
 A resilient institution lives well in good times and bounces back quickly and strongly from hard times (Second Nature, 2019).

-As Prince George’s County and the region begin to feel the effects of climate change the impacts will be experienced by the County and its residents, inclusive of the BSU Community in a number of ways.
-The following is a description of some of the impacts that have been the focus of recent studies and research.
+As Prince George’s County and the region begin to feel the effects of climate change, the impacts will be experienced by the County and its residents, inclusive of the BSU Community in a number of ways.
+The following is a description of some of the impacts that have been the focus of recent studies and research that can be applicable to our region.

 Increasing Temperatures--- According to the National Capital Region Climate Change Report, the average temperature in the region is projected to rise by at least 2 degrees Fahrenheit by 2025.
 The rising temperatures will come with a significant increase in the number of heat waves that are experienced.